|Why Children Protest Going to School:

 So, our children have instincts that drive them to educate themselves through their free play, exploration,

 and socializing.
 But we have schools that insist that they give up that freedom and do what they are told to

 do.
 The schools have never worked well, and even in theory can't work well, because they always pit the school

 What are we going to do about this evolutionary mismatch?

-caring adults - all within the context of a moral community that embodies the highest
+and access to caring adults - all within the context of a moral community that embodies the highest values of

 1. See Cheating in Science, Part II: School is a Breeding Ground for Cheaters

 2. See Children Educate Themselves III: The Wisdom of Hunter-Gatherers